After Santorini, Where Next in Greece?

 in trying!
 Some friends of ours just got back from a trip to Zante where they explored some of the iconic laganas night clubs.
 There really is something for everyone, especially if you like to party!
 So, here we’ve put together a few places that are crying out to be explored.

-Our first trip to Greece started out in Athens, so we’ve already had a taste of city life in Greece –
+Our first trip to Greece started out in Athens, where we considered taking one of the famous tours in Athens around the city to see its breath-taking beauty.
+So, I guess we’ve already had a taste of city life in Greece –

 but we haven’t visited Thessaloniki yet.
 Greece’s second largest city, Thessaloniki is located in the